strapi/documentation/docs/user-docs/latest/content-manager/managing-relational-fields.md

+---
+title: Managing Relational Fields - Strapi User Guide
+description: Relation-type fields added to a content-type from the Content-Types Builder allow to establish a relation with another content-type -mandatorily a collection type.
+These fields are called "relational fields".
+---

 # Managing relational fields

 Relation-type fields added to a content-type from the Content-Types Builder allow to establish a relation with another content-type -mandatorily a collection type.
 These fields are called "relational fields".